austin-mackprang/reef-monitor/README.md

 ## Configuration

-All configuration is managed through the `.env` file:
+All configuration is managed through the `docker/.env` file:

 ### Apex Settings
 ```bash